 Not only is vanilla one of the most expensive spices globally, but it is also one of the most popular, with up to 2300 tons produced annually.
-Harvested as a seedpod from the intricate vanilla orchid plant, its sweet aroma, and flavor has made it a prevalent ingredient in everything from confectionery, cocktails, ice cream, savory dishes, and drinks, to perfumes and toiletries.
+Harvested as a seedpod from the intricate vanilla orchid plant, its sweet aroma, and flavor has made it a prevalent ingredient in everything from confectionery, cocktails, and vanilla ice cream to savory dishes, perfumes, and toiletries.

 Vanilla spice cultivation is lengthy and complicated.
 The intricate process takes 3 to 4 years from start to finish.
 This makes the product pricey and has led to the production of artificial flavorings that are quicker and cheaper to produce.